Leaked documents show Xi Jinping's direct links to Uyghur crackdown - ExBulletin

 The resulting “deextremization regulation” entered into force in April 2017 and is closely linked to the re-education campaign.

 The new articles revealed that Xi’s statements that religious extremism is like a “powerful psychedelic drug” and that acts of terrorism “will multiply like cancer cells” if extremist thinking is not eradicated are quoted verbatim (and attributed to Xi) in a widely cited article.
-Government document from March 2017 which equates rehabilitation with free medical treatment for “sick thoughts”.
+Governmental document of March 2017 which equates rehabilitation to free medical treatment for “sick thinking”.

-Just as Xi demanded that the “immunity” of the people against extremist ideology be strengthened, Uyghur regions were actively conducting early forms of re-education and reported that these re-education efforts “increased the immunity of sensitive groups of people.” . ”.
+Even as Xi demanded that the “immunity” of the people against extremist ideology be strengthened, Uyghur regions were actively conducting early forms of re-education and reported that such re-education efforts “increased the immunity of” sensitive “groups of people. people”.

 In two separate speeches, Xi called religious extremism “poison.”
 He argued that Xinjiang was afflicted with “heart disease” which could only be cured with “heart medicine” in order to “support the good and eliminate the evil.”

-A 2017 working report on re-education in a Uyghur region quoted verbatim the latter phrase, stating that re-education must “support the righteous and eliminate the evil”.
+A 2017 working report on re-education in a Uyghur region quoted verbatim the latter phrase when it said that re-education must “support the righteous and eliminate the evil.”

 Second, Zenz said the documents show that the transfer of nearly three million surplus rural workers to full-time employment through “vigorous” development of labor-intensive industries was designed to prevent the Uyghurs to “have nothing to do” and therefore to be “easily exploited by criminals”.